bngarren/checkmate.nvim/README.md

 <img width="800" height="145" alt="checkmate_custom_states" src="https://github.com/user-attachments/assets/b8f89d00-4523-4106-8dbe-82059b1a1334" />

 #### State types
-States have three behavior types that affect smart toggle and todo counts:
+States may be one of three types that give the state semantic and functional meaning:

 | Type | Behavior | Example States |
 |------|----------|----------------|
 | `incomplete` | Counts as "not done" | **unchecked**, in_progress, pending, future |